SOFIE-project/Provisioning-and-Discovery/README.md

 ### Android Application

-Android application is used for the provisoning part of the component
+Android application is used for the provisioning part of the component

 Please check [Android Application](/android_app/README.md)

 ## Testing

 The `tests/` directory contains the script to test the software modules of the component.
-The test check that all the discovery protocols works.
+The test check that all the discovery protocols work.

 ### Running the Tests